 - It very resilient, it can grow in a wide range of environments

-- It doesn’t require pesticides or chemical fertilisers to grow
+- Doesn’t require pesticides or chemical fertilisers to grow

 - It requires no irrigation and rarely need it to be replanted